cujomalainey/cherry-pick-check/README.md

 | `required_ref` |          | Require "cherry picked from" line in commits (generated with -x), otherwise rely on subject | bool   | false   |
 | `main_branch`  |          | Parent branch name to verify presense of PR commits against                                 | string | main    |

+If you want to cover multiple branches you can do this with a [`matrix`](https://docs.github.com/en/actions/using-jobs/using-a-matrix-for-your-jobs) and pass in the branches via the matrix param.

 ## Outputs

 No output, only status reports